Some utilities cannot be run from the Linux command line. They must be run from DBW or an equivalent tool, such as cnsterm or cnstool.

 To start a utility from the Linux command line:

-- If not already done, set up the database environment by typing:
+- If not already done, set up the Teradata Database environment by typing:

 at the Linux command line.

 where utilityname is the name of the utility, and options can include any of the available command-line options and arguments of that utility.

 Unicode support on the Linux command line requires a locale that supports UTF8 encoding.
 The output display screen must use a font that supports the required Unicode glyphs.
 For example, the following command sets an xterm window to use a common font that supports all Unicode glyphs: